coleifer/huey/docs/api.rst

         at beginning of next rate-limit window.
     :returns: :py:class:`RateLimit` instance, which can be used as a decorator or context-manager.

+    .. py:method:: reset()

+        Reset the rate-limiter, clearing the current window and counter.
+        The next call to a rate-limited task will start a fresh window.

+    .. py:method:: current_usage()

+        :returns: the number of invocations in the current rate-limit window.
+            Returns ``0`` if no invocations have occurred in this window.

+    .. py:method:: acquire()

+        Check whether the rate-limit has been exceeded.
+If so, raises :py:class:`RateLimitExceeded`.
+Otherwise, increments the counter and
+        returns normally.
+This is called automatically when the rate-limiter is used as a decorator or context-manager.

 .. py:class:: group(tasks)